apkd/tryfinally.io/_posts/2022-01-15-unity-asset-labels.md

   * Automatically setup import settings (eg. based on texture type)
 * Animations
   * Procedurally generate animation events (eg. for footstep sfx/vfx)
+    * The post-processing runs *after* the import pipeline, which means you can read the events you created manually and create new ones based on that.
+The new events are read-only and you won't see them in the model importer.
+To verify that they're there, you can double click the animation clip to open the animation window, and check the event list at the top.
   * Fix/transform/optimize the animation procedurally
   * Remove meshes and unnecessary objects from animation-only FBX files (see examples above)
 * Other uses